XtraCube/CorsacCosmetics/README.md

 Notes:
 - Right now, only PNG format is supported.
 This will be expanded in future updates.
 - Only static images are supported; animated cosmetics are not currently implemented.
+- The mod doesn't support setting specific cosmetic sprites (eg. climbing sprite) yet.
-- There aren't any templates besides the examples yet.0
+- There aren't any templates besides the examples yet.

 ### File format and naming
 - The loaders currently look for PNG files only ("*.png").